This page contains a complete overview of GED® class locations and test centers in the San Diego region.

 GED passing score

 Each individual test center decides which of the method(s) it will use.
-In January 2016, the GED passing score was adjusted from 150 to 145.
+A few years back, the GED passing score was adjusted from 150 to 145.
 The GED subtests can be taken independently within a 2-year time frame.
 People who pass the HSE exam hold a certificate that is regarded as equivalent to a high school diploma by virtually every college and university in the United States.

 Who is the GED for?